Department of History

 540-231-7523 | email@example.com

 Melanie Kiechle is an associate professor of history at Virginia Tech.
 She is interested in environmental and bodily knowledge in periods of change.
-Her current project, a book manuscript titled Smell Detectives: An Olfactory History of Urban America, 1840-1900, explores how Americans used their sense of smell to understood and react to industrial growth and urban concentration between the rise of the public health movement and the Progressive Era.
+Her book, Smell Detectives: An Olfactory History of Urban America, 1840-1900, explores how Americans used their sense of smell to understood and react to industrial growth and urban concentration between the rise of the public health movement and the Progressive Era.

 - 19th Century United States